tolgaatam/react-native-hashcash/README.md

 ## Ceveats

+- Only the most recent Hashcash version 1 is supported.

+- Date format only supports yyMMdd.

-- Only Hashcash version 1 is supported.
-Salt size is not configurable (16 chars fixed).
+- Salt size is not configurable (16 chars fixed).

 ## Contributing